-- Commitment to using what you learn to build powerful legal, advocacy, and community-based networks that can effectively include and support individuals and communities who are most impacted by poverty and other systemic oppression
+- Commitment to using what you learn to build powerful legal, advocacy, community-based, and multi-disciplinary networks that are guided by individuals and communities who are most impacted by poverty, racism, and other forms of systemic oppression

-- Willingness to participate in cohort learning and dialogue focused on challenging issues, including systems that perpetuate poverty and racism and ways to navigate personal and secondary trauma
+- Willingness to participate in cohort learning and dialogue focused on challenging issues, including systemic racism and navigating personal and secondary trauma

 - Willingness to serve as a mentor, resource and or/trainer for future Fellows

-- Enthusiasm for and commitment to making yourself a more effective community leader
+- Enthusiasm for making yourself a more effective and courageous community leader

 Goals for Cohort Composition

-JustLead works to create a cohort of Fellows that reflects the diversity of the many communities that intersect with the justice systems in Washington.
-We define diversity broadly to include, but not be limited to, age, years of experience, disability, ethnicity, social class, sexual orientation, indigenous background, national origin, race, religion, veteran status, gender identity, geographical location, communities served in your work, and size of organization.
-Note: The Leadership Academy is NOT about positional authority, but rather is about a person’s deep commitment to actively engage in powerful leadership behaviors, regardless of their role(s).
+Academy cohorts reflect the diversity of the many communities that intersect with the justice systems.
+We define diversity broadly to include, but not be limited to, age, years of experience, disability, ethnicity, social class, sexual orientation, indigenous background, national origin, race, religion, veteran status, gender identity, geographic location, communities served in your work, and size of organization.
+Note: The Leadership Academy is NOT about positional authority, but instead about a deep commitment to engage in powerful leadership behaviors, regardless of role.

 Questions & Assistance

-If you need assistance to complete your application or have any questions or problems regarding your application, please contact Jennifer Werdell at firstname.lastname@example.org or (206) 914-9406.
+If you need assistance to complete your application or have any questions or problems regarding your application, please contact email@example.com.